-Oral cancer screening is an exam to look for signs of cancer in the oral cavity.
-Cancers in the oral cavity include mouth cancer, jaw cancer and tongue cancer.
-A doctor or a dentist may do the exam.
+An oral cancer screening is an exam to look for signs of cancer in your mouth.
+Oral cancers include mouth cancer, jaw cancer and tongue cancer.

-The areas examined during oral cancer screening include:
+The areas examined during an oral cancer screening include:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy